tianxiaogu/ares-ganttproject/bugs/523/README.md

 ## Steps

-    1.Enter tasks
+1. Enter tasks
-    2.Select all tasks
+2. Select all tasks
-    3.Cut tasks
+3. Cut tasks, only left panel displays empty items.
-    4.Try to create a new task
+4. --Try to create a new task--

 ## Patch